Why is this medication prescribed?

 Tedizolid may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- pain or redness near the place where tedizolid was injected
+- pain, redness, or swelling near the place where tedizolid was injected

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately: